-4.3 Initialization and finalization
+Initialization and finalization

-Every module must implement two functions for initialization and finalization: module_initialize and module_finalize.
-The former is called during YARA's initialization by yr_initialize() while the latter is called during finalization by yr_finalize().
+Every module must implement two functions for initialization and finalization: module\initialize and module\finalize.
+The former is called during YARA's initialization by yr\initialize() while the latter is called during finalization by yr\finalize().
 Both functions are invoked whether or not the module is being imported by some rule.

-These functions give your module an opportunity to initialize any global data structure it may need, but most of the times they are just empty functions:
+These functions give your module an opportunity to initialize any global data structure it may need, but most of the time they are just empty functions: